robertpeteuil/multi-cloud-control/README.rst

 Pre-Reqs
 --------

-Some Python libraries used for secure authentication may require compilation while installing.
-If compilation is required, the following packages must be installed before the ``pip`` installation command below is executed:
+Some libraries used for secure authentication may require compilation during the installation process.
+If compilation is required, the following packages must be installed before the ``pip install`` command (listed below) is executed:

 **Installing Pre-Reqs on Debian / Ubuntu Based Systems:**